A1x1On/datascience-python-flask-angular/README.md

-# Webapp Starter with Flask REST API Backend and MongoDB
+# Webapp Starter with Flask REST API Backend and Angular Frontend

 NOTE: There could occur problems running this on windows.